zengzzzzz/golang-trending-archive/README.md

 * 【2024-08-02】[tailwindlabs / tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) - Beautiful typographic defaults for HTML you don't control.
 ## Typescript

+* 【2024-08-10】[Kanaries / GWalkR](https://github.com/Kanaries/GWalkR) - Turn your data frame into a tableau style drag and drop UI interface to build visualization in R.
 * 【2024-08-09】[certd / certd](https://github.com/certd/certd) - 免费通配符域名SSL证书全自动申请、更新、续期、部署安装，支持部署到阿里云、腾讯云、ssh主机。Automatically apply, renew and deploy free Generic domain SSL Certificates。
 * 【2024-08-06】[Jigsaw-Code / outline-server](https://github.com/Jigsaw-Code/outline-server) - Outline Server, developed by Jigsaw.
 The Outline Server is a proxy server that runs a Shadowsocks instance and provides a REST API for access key management.
 * 【2024-08-05】[electron-userland / electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box